sean-gilmore/sean-gilmore/README.md

 ### Hi there, I'm Sean 👋

-- 🔭 I’m currently working on making music through code!
-- 🌱 I’m currently learning vim, tmux, kubernetes, vue, graphQL
+- 🌱 I’m currently learning Go, Functional Programming and Python!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sean-r-gilmore/)